LuisUrdianivia1994/Lenovo-Flex--15-Flex14-Hackintosh/README.md

 But in progress to Solve it

-  ·Sleep Mode

-  ·Wifi (AR9485)

-  ·Ethernet (i have kext) but my conector is broken im not use lol
+  ·Ethernet (i have kext) but my conector is broken im not use ....LOL

-  ·HDMI OUT AUDIO
+  ·HDMI AUDIO OUT

 -------------------

  ISSUES

 High Noise on Internal Microphone

 USB mapping always Says needs Rename but is allready named and Usb ports mapped

+Sleep Mode [Works But Bluethooth and usb porst down]